Date First Published: July 22, 2014

 PSYCHOLOGICAL ASSESSMENT & THERAPY

 The patient’s psychological well-being is as important as the physical aspects.
-His premorbid mental state and the effect of the illness on it needs to be assessed.
+His/her premorbid mental state and the effect of the illness on it needs to be assessed.
 The care provider needs to be sensitive to the patient’s ability to cope with the current illness and treatment.
 Patients have varying levels of dependency on care givers to perform normal tasks including simple activities of daily living.
 Anxiety and depression often accompany an illness.
 Patients often refrain from voicing out their needs out of shyness or reluctance to burden care providers of ‘extra work’.
 Being dependent on others brings about distress to the patient.
 Some, therefore, suffer in silence.
 Care givers need to be sensitive and responsive to these needs.
 Aid should then be provided promptly and consistently.
 Explaining the nature of illness and reassurance is essential.
 The way the disease affects the social life of the patient requires due consideration.
 His/her illness will affect his ability to communicate, relationship with family, friends and other people he normally interact with.
 His/her ability to perform work or other activities is often impaired.

 CURRENT HEALTH STATUS & OTHER ILLNESSES

-The patient’s concurrent and preexisting illness should be given as much attention as his primary current illness.
+The patient’s concurrent and preexisting illness should be given as much attention as his or her primary current illness.
 Patients presenting with an illness involving one system may well be suffering from pathology in other systems.
 For example a patient with Acute Cholecystitis or Perforated Appendicitis may also have Pneumonia which if undetected may result in poor outcome.
 A pre-existing illness could be identified at the time of clerking if the patient is already aware of them.
 Attempts should be made to obtain past records so that ongoing treatment can be continued.
 In certain situations, treatment may have to be discontinued temporarily or altered.

 SCREENING FOR COMMON CHRONIC ILLNESSES